Example Fire Risk Assessment Report

 Use this risk assessment template to identify and control risks in the workplace.
 It involves a systematic examination of a workplace to identify hazards, assess injury severity and likelihood and implement control measures to reduce risks.

-Download and try the free mobile app.
+Try the PsCloud mobile app.
 Then with a subscription you can generate your PDF template report with the desktop software.

 Book an online demonstration so we can show you around the mobile app, and the desktop database & reporting system.